biobakery/micropita/ReadMe.txt

 These methods require an additional argument --label which is the first column keyword of the row used to classify samples for the supervised methods.
 These methods can be performed as follows:

-python MicroPITA.py --lastmeta Label --label Label -n 6 -m distinct input/Unbalanced48-GenNoise-0-SignalNoise-5.pcl output.txt
+$ python MicroPITA.py --lastmeta Label --label Label -m distinct input/Test.pcl output.txt

-python MicroPITA.py --lastmeta Label --label Label -n 6 -m discriminant input/Unbalanced48-GenNoise-0-SignalNoise-5.pcl output.txt
+$ python MicroPITA.py --lastmeta Label --label Label -m discriminant input/Test.pcl output.txt

 C. Changing defaults.